vvvyyynet/vvvyyynet_utils_maplibre/README.md

 - fix: all //! and //!TODO and //!
 TODO etc.

 ### Fixes
+- *fix: maxzoom (why does minzoom work, but maxzoom not?)
+- *fix: make special-callbacks callable with arguments -- also to chain multiple in one single callback (e.g. two glows)
+- *fix: only add backdrop if addSymbol is truthy (without... should I test iconImage and iconSize??
+Not so sure...)

 - fix: throw warning/error on invalid/misspelled property-names and property-values before moving on to fallbacks during coalesce.
 	(the maplibre-error is e.g.: "Error: layers.myLayerId.paint.line-color: color expected, "blaack" found")
 - fix: if interactive-callback is set both on polygon-fill and polygon-contour, moving the cursor from the line further on the fill the cursor somehow switches back from pointer to normal... so I guess, interaction is not accessible (did not test with propper popups yet).
 However, this is a rare case, and if you move quickly over the contour inside the polygon, it will still work.

 ### Test
 - test: does acceptTopLevelFeatureProps=true work as intended?

 ### Features
+- *feat: consider making maxzoom/minzoom available on layers-level (however, the idiomatic way would maybe use "expressions".)
+- **feat (performance): add caching all coalesce-parts that are not the feature, since they remain the same.
+	- also add type-checking of property-names, not only values.
+- **feat (performance): parse stylesheets and unify all variable names -> run cached coalesce -> use them directly in accumulate (no need to run this over everything!, however either filter out invalid keys, or use the list to filter the clean stylespec list)... well, unless featStyleset is not visible in the case of async adding... but will this ever be a thing?
+However... yeah, the logic will shift some levels up to addFeatureCollection.
+Ugly, but worth it for performance, I think.
+It's just a collecting-loop.
 - *feat: add heatmap,fill-extrusion,raster,hillshade,background to addLayer()
 - *feat: unset-all inside force
 - *feat: unset specific inside force (e.g. fillPattern or iconImage)
 - *feat: is collCallbacks the right name? should there be featCallbacks AND collCallbacks?
-- *feat (performance): add caching all coalesce-parts that are not the feature, since they remain the same.
-	- also add type-checking of property-names, not only values.
-- *feat (performance): parse stylesheets and unify all variable names -> run cached coalesce -> use them directly in accumulate (no need to run this over everything!, however either filter out invalid keys, or use the list to filter the clean stylespec list)... well, unless featStyleset is not visible in the case of async adding... but will this ever be a thing?
-However... yeah, the logic will shift some levels up to addFeatureCollection.
-Ugly, but worth it for performance, I think.
-It's just a collecting-loop.
-- *feat: add backdropCircles to corners of polygons and lines!
-- *feat: inside coalesce(?) add a continueOnFail option (why would I not want to continue?)
+- *feat: inside coalesce(?) add a continueOnFail option (for debugging reasons, it may be nice to make code crash... or at least produce errors)
-- *feat: addCircle, addFill, addLine, addSymbol // addGlowLine and addBackdropCircle
+- *feat: addCircle, addFill, addLine, addSymbol // addLineGlow and addSymbolBackdrop
 	- also validate them (:Boolean (true|false)
 	- allowed types: `add... = 'visible'|'none'|{fill:string ('visible'|'none'), line:string ('visible'|'none'),...})
 	- should this be copied for visibility?: `visibility = 'visible'|'none'|{fill:string ('visible'|'none'), line:string ('visible'|'none'),...})
 	- coalescion of object-version should only happen on the outside, i.e. on the object as a whole
 - *feat: add typescript support

+- feat: bring whole filter to arguments, not only filterId
 - feat: Migrate to maplibre's internal validation function since mine kills expressions.
 	- find a way to validate special values
 - feat: allow also "feature-state" expression (relevant in the tweaking for lineGlow)